Laci1953/RC2014-CPM/HiTech C compiler optimization/P1/128/readme.txt

 While executing P1, the possible syntax errors are displayed using ONLY an error number; use the attached file to identify the issue.

 The SOURCES folder contains the source files.

+Many thanks to Mark Ogden for recreating the C sources for P1.COM and to Andrey Nikitin for publishing these files; I used these files as a starting point.